cont-limno/wq-prediction/README.md

 #### Hold-out datasets

 We will fit the above models to 7 different datasets that have different kinds of ‘hold-out’ datasets to examine the effects of sampling bias on model predictive performance.
 We will base these hold-out datasets on ecological understanding related to the following.

-_FINAL DECISIONS (June )_
+By comparing across hold-out datasets, we will learn which type of dataset performs best and which types of bias most limit our ability to extrapolate predictive models to unsampled lakes.

 1. Random-25 -- Hold out 25% of the dataset, randomly selected.
 This is a common approach in general and may help serve as a ‘baseline’ for comparison